neural-data-science/NESC_3505/syllabus_2020f.md

 ---
 # Course Description
 An introduction to data management, manipulation, visualization, and analysis for neuroscience.
-Students will learn scientific programming in Python, and use this to work with example data from areas such as cognitive-behavioural research, single-cell recording, EEG, and structural and functional MRI.
+Students will learn scientific programming in Python, and use this to work with example data from areas such as single-cell recording, EEG, and structural and functional MRI.
 Basic signal processing techniques including filtering will be covered.

 ## Prerequisites
 **PSYO 2000**, **PSYO 2501**, and **NESC 2470**, with a minimum grade of B in PSYO 2501.
 Grades of B+ or better in all three classes are recommended. **No prior programming experience is required**.